Palani Subramaniam Pillai

 Pazhani Subramania Pillai (1909–1962) was a well known Carnatic music percussionist.
-He, along with his contemporaries Palghat Mani Iyer and Ramanathapuram C. S. Murugabhoopathy, are revered as the "Holy Trinity of Mridanga".
+Pillai and two of his contemporaries, Palghat Mani Iyer and Ramanathapuram C. S. Murugabhoopathy, are referred to as the "Holy Trinity of Mridanga".
 He was adept in playing the mridangam and kanjira.
-He was the sishya (disciple) of the celebrated Palani Muthaiah Pillai (his father).
+He was the sishya (disciple) and son of the celebrated Palani Muthaiah Pillai.

 Early life

 Subramania Pillai was born on 20 April 1908.
 His mother was Unnamulai Ammal, and his father, Muthaiah Pillai, who was also a mridangist.
 He learned mridangam under the tutelage of his father and also had the friendship of ‘Thavil Panchami’ Malikkottai Panchapakesa Pillai.
 He was also influenced by a renowned mridangist at the time, Dakshinamurthy Pillai.

 Pillai in return showered great love and affection on young Palani, whom he looked upon as his own son.
 Before he turned twenty, Palani had the good fortune to accompany stalwarts like Kanchipuram Nayana Pillai, Mazhavarayanendal Subbarama Bhavathar and Mudicondon Venkatarama Iyer.
 In the next decade others who preferred his accompaniment were Chittoor Subramanya Pillai and importantly Alathur Brothers whose Guru (father of Alathur Subbier), Alathur Venkatesa Iyer was a great admirer of Palani.
 It was because of Palani that the brothers shifted base from Trichy to Madras and they made a great team.
 Palani is credited with composing a larger number of major pallavis for the brothers including their tempo and nadai variations.
 Later the team broke up (due to personal misunderstandings) much to the grief of a large number of listeners and especially Venkatesa Iyer.
 Iyer managed to effect a reconciliation after a decade of extensive effort and Palani did team up with the brothers but the old camaraderie was gone.